MasonChinkin/availableFlatSurface/README.md

 ## Features

 * Secure frontend to backend user authentication using BCrypt.
-* User can search restaurants and see restaurant details on show page.
+* User can search restaurants and see restaurant details on their show pages.
 * User can make reservations and see them in their profile page
 * Secure AWS photo hosting with Rails Active Storage
 * Styled VERY closely to opentable.com (see examples below)